Akassya01/Akassya01/README.md

 ## **Hi there! :)**
 I'm Akassya, most known on the internet as Kassy, a pseudonym i created for myself ;)

-- currently having classes on Allura
+- currently having classes on [Alura](https://www.alura.com.br/?srsltid=AfmBOorHYr59-Q54OqzHd2YJtTSUzlWrBO-yKhma7CYrjJmisIGKgC2X)
 - planning to do a few projects and improve my java skills
 - I use this space to organize and share my developed projects